 The Markets in Financial Instruments legislation (split into the MiFID Directive and the MiFIR Regulation) covers both business conduct and organisational requirements for investment firms, as well as authorisation requirements for public markets and rules on the admission of financial instruments to trading.
-The MiFID/MiFIR framework was most recently revised in 2014 and current rules entered into force in January 2018.
+The MiFID/MiFIR framework was revised in 2014 (MiFID 2/MiFIR) and current rules entered into force in January 2018.
 Importantly, capital requirements and remuneration rules for MiFID investment firms are detailed in the Investment Firms Regulation/Directive and not in the MiFID/MiFIR framework.
 While a targeted Covid "quick-fix" was concluded by end 2020, the full review of the MiFID framework (MiFID 3) is expected at the end of 2021.

 MiFID rules apply directly to Invest Europe members who operate under a MiFID license, such as advisers/arrangers or AIFMs with a so-called MiFID "top-up".